 Both the Capacity Building and Incentive payments are structured according to a provider's assigned Rate Tier.
-Providers interested in participating in Capacity Building and/or Incentive Metrics Initiatives need to submit the appropriate attestation and invoice for the effort(s) being claimed.
+Providers interested in participating in Capacity Building and/or Incentive Metrics Initiatives needs to submit the appropriate attestation and invoice for the effort(s) being claimed.

-DPH-SAPC's Payment Reform Webpage will include documents detailing the FY 2024-25 Capacity Building and Incentives package as well as required invoice templates.
-Budgeting for Capacity Building and Incentive estimated maximum allocation (if all funds were drawn down) for both Capacity Building and Incentives based on the provider's assigned tier.
+SAPC's Payment Reform Webpage will include documents detailing the FY 2024-25 Capacity Building and Incentives package as well as required invoice templates.

+Budgeting for Capacity Building and Incentive

 Providers should include the expected Capacity Building and Incentive funding in their FY 2024-25 DMC Contract Budget to ensure proper tracking and utilization.
-Providers must review the relevant Capacity Building and Incentive materials and determine which activity to participate in and notify DPH-SAPC accordingly.
+Providers must review the relevant Capacity Building and Incentive materials and determine which activity(ies) to participate in and notify SAPC accordingly.

-Based on that determination they should then budget that amount and enter it under the "Services and Supplies" section of the contract budget.
-The table below provides an
+Based on that determination, providers should then budget that amount and enter it under the "Services and Supplies" section of the contract budget.
+The table below provides an estimated maximum allocation (if all funds were drawn down) for both Capacity Building and Incentives based on the provider's assigned tier.